pvavra/temp-ipsy/docs/open-science/research-data-management/bids.md

 ## How to BIDS

 In the following tabs, we explain how to convert your data into BIDS for different modalities.
 We focused only on specific tools that are either widely used or provide some advantages for the users.

+Before you start converting your data we strongly recommend to go through the [BIDS specification page](https://bids-specification.readthedocs.io/en/stable/) relative to the modality of interest.

 If any issue occurs, or you have a request for a specific tool that we do not cover here, please contact emanuele.porcu at ovgu.de.

 === "fMRI"